clementchadebec/pyraug/README.md

 >>> model_config = RHVAEConfig(
 ...    input_dim=int(intput_dim)
 ... ) # input_dim is the shape of a flatten input data
-...   # needed if you do not provided your own architectures
+...   # needed if you did not provide your own architectures
 >>> model = RHVAE(model_config)
 ```

-In case you instantiate yourself a model as shown above and you do not provided all the network architectures (encoder, decoder & metric if applicable), the `ModelConfig` instance will expect you to provide the input dimension of your data which equals to ``n_channels x height x width x ...``.
+In case you instantiate yourself a model as shown above and you did not provide all the network architectures (encoder, decoder & metric if applicable), the `ModelConfig` instance will expect you to provide the input dimension of your data which equals to ``n_channels x height x width x ...``.
 Pyraug's VAE models' networks indeed default to Multi Layer Perceptron neural networks which automatically adapt to the input data shape.

 **note**: In case you have different size of data, Pyraug will reshape it to the minimum size ``min_n_channels x min_height x min_width x ...``